GardenersHQ

 The fruits of Cucurbita are much prized by gardeners and home makers alike.

-The plant is a half hardy annual that flowers in the summer and bears fruits of many colours (especially orange and yellow), and shapes (round, pear shaped).
+The plant is a half hardy annual that flowers in the summer and bears fruits of many colors (especially orange and yellow), and shapes (round, pear shaped).

 Some of the common names for Cucurbita include Pumpkin, Squash, Zucchini, Gourd and Luffa.